fiorettaa/Data-Machine-Learning/python-setup.md

 ### Wondering if you already have Conda installed?

-In a terminal, type `where/which conda`.
-Use `which` on Linux/macOS, `where` on Windows.
+Open the terminal/command line, type in `where/which conda` and press enter.
+Use `which` if you are working on Linux/macOS, `where` if you are working on Windows.

 If it says something to the effect of ``conda not found``, then you are good to continue with your installation.
+Otherwise, you probably already have conda installed.

 ### **Installation Steps**